What Are the Tax Benefits of Solar Panels?

 First and foremost, you should know that the federal solar tax credit is known more formally as the Investment Tax Credit (ITC).
 It’s part of a congressional effort to encourage more widespread adoption of solar panels throughout the United States – and it has been very effective in doing just that.

 According to the Solar Energy Industries Association, the solar power industry in the United States has grown by 10,000% since the ITC went into effect.
-This has led not only to a greater adoption of residential and commercial solar nationwide, but billions of dollars for the U.S. economy.
+This has led not only to a greater adoption of residential and commercial solar nationwide, but also to billions of dollars for the U.S. economy.

 • Own the system outright (it cannot be leased)